ordinary-developer/__obsolete-book_c_plus_plus_concurrency_in_action_a_williams/synopses/ch_6-LOCK-BASED_CONCURRENT_DATA_STRUCTURES/synopsis.md

   when using the data structure by restricting the scope of locks and avoiding nested locks where possible.

-Some aspects about genuine concurret access:
+Some aspects about genuine concurrent access:
 - can the scope of locks be restricted to allow some parts of an operations to be performed outside the lock?
 - can different parts of the data structure be protected